 “Change your language, change your culture.” (p.
 176)

-Semi-contrived language notwithstanding, Robertson’s aim in developing a new management system is nevertheless both worthwhile and commendable, in my opinion.
+New language notwithstanding, Robertson’s aim in developing a this management system is nevertheless worthwhile and commendable, in my opinion.
 And that aim is:

 To make work easier.